poseidon-framework/poseidon-framework.github.io/qjanno.md

 '------'
 ```

 qjanno automatically tries to detect the relevant separator of files.
 With `--sep` a delimiter can be specified explicitly, and the shortcut `-t` sets `--sep $'\t'` for tab-separated files.
-So a .janno file can also be read with the following syntax:
+So a .janno file can also be read without `d(...)` using the following syntax:

 ```
 $ qjanno "SELECT Poseidon_ID,Country FROM 2010_RasmussenNature/2010_RasmussenNature.janno" -t # -t is optional